-- Proper training and practices by professional engineers and contractors that install and service equipment, and - Refrigerant management practices throughout the lifecycle of the refrigerant, from production, distribution, recovery, reclamation, and end-of-life disposal.
+- Monitoring and timely leak repair for systems that are inherently prone to leaks; - Proper training and practices by professional engineers and contractors that install and service equipment; and, - Refrigerant management practices throughout the lifecycle of the refrigerant, from production, distribution, recovery, reclamation, and end-of-life disposal.

 Another opportunity to mitigate emissions is by filling refrigeration equipment with reclaimed HFC refrigerants.
-Typically, virgin (newly produced, never previously used) refrigerant is used to "charge" refrigeration and A/C systems and various types of equipment when they are manufactured and installed, and when the systems leak during normal operations.
-Re-using previously used HFC that has been recovered, and reclaimed to virgin-grade refrigerant purity, either to "recharge" existing systems that require servicing, or in newly manufactured equipment, displaces new production of virgin refrigerant that would otherwise be manufactured to meet that demand.
+Typically, virgin (newly produced, never previously used) refrigerant is used to "charge" refrigeration systems, air conditioning systems, and various types of equipment when they are manufactured and installed, and when the systems leak during normal operations.
+Reusing previously used HFCs that have been recovered, and reclaimed to virgin-grade refrigerant purity, either to "recharge" existing systems that require servicing, or in newly manufactured equipment, displaces new production of virgin refrigerant that would otherwise be manufactured to meet that demand.

-This Methodology focuses only on HFCs, and does not address HCFC-22, which is being phased out of production.
+This Methodology focuses only on HFCs, and does not address CFCs or HCFCs, which are being phased out of production and/or consumption.